 Turn the base of the cap upside down and center it into the square.

 Then quickly press the flaps down so it attaches to the cap top.

-Take your remaining extra paper from the tiny triangles you cut and you want to cut out a circle, about 1.5 inches wide.
+Take your remaining extra paper from the tiny triangles you cut out earlier, and you’ll want to cut out a circle shape from them.
+You can use something to create a trace a circle shape and then cut out.
+You’ll want them to be about 1.5 inches wide.

 Use your hot glue gun to add a glue “dot” in the middle only.

 You’ll want to leave the outside of the circle free of glue so your tassle can wrap around this part.

 Also DO NOT PRESS down on the dot, or you’ll risk pressing the glue flat, and you want the cirlce to have a little lift so it sticks up above the top of the cap a little bit.
 This also makes it easier to have space to add the tassle.

 I used yarn of any color and wrapped it to be a 6″ tassel.

 You can use a piece of cardboard or anything similar that is about 6″ wide, and then wrap the yarn around the cardboard several times to create enough thickness for your tassel.

 Use part of the yarn to tie off part of the top about an inch below one of the loops.